Empower vs. Quicken vs. Moneydance

 Many people think of Quicken as the original money management app.
 It has a lot of history, since the first version came out in 1983.
 That's before most of us had computers, if we were alive at all!

 Intuit, the current owner of QuickBooks and Mint, developed the software but sold it to another company several years ago.
 Unlike Empower, which is web based, you must download Quicken onto your Windows or Mac computer desktop.
 Despite this, you still have to pay an annual or two-year license fee to access the latest updates.

 Quicken offers four Windows versions, ranging from $34.99 for Starter to $99.99 for Home & Business (which is not available for Mac).
 Most Investor Junkie readers would probably need at least the Premier version, which has a $74.99 price tag.

 Quicken has a ton of budgeting features.
 Intuit practically invented computer budgeting programs, so it should come as no surprise that the software is good at this.
 It also connects to your accounts to automatically download balances and transaction details to your computer.
 Other major features include investment tracking, retirement planning and bill pay.
 The Home & Business version adds features for property managers and small business owners.

 There's no free trial available, so you have to pay to download.
 But Quicken offers a 30-day unconditional money-back guarantee.

-Moneydance is not as well-known as Personal Capital or Quicken, but it packs powerful features and a great-looking interface.
+Moneydance is not as well-known as Empower or Quicken, but it packs powerful features and a great-looking interface.
 It costs $49.99 and comes in Windows, Mac and Linux versions, as well as iOS and Android mobile apps.
 The mobile app automatically syncs with your desktop download.

 Like Quicken, Moneydance can connect and automatically download transactions from your bank.